 - Once Max leaves feedback, Jack receives an email letting him know feedback has been submitted.
 Max clicks the link and is taken to the new Applicant Carousel on Manage Candidates.
 Here, he reads all submitted feedback.

-- Jill is an administrator at ACME and is very excited about the new Request Candidate Feedback feature.
+- Jill is an administrator at ACME and is very excited about the Request Candidate Feedback feature.
 However, she does not want Hiring Managers to write open comments about each candidate.

 - Sarah is a Hiring Manager at ACME and has a new open Account Manager requisition.
 Sarah meets with Jack the recruiter to review position requirements.
 After their intake meeting, Jack interviews various candidates for the new position.
 None of the candidates meet Sarah's ideal qualifications, so Jack continues vetting candidates.
 Two weeks pass, and Sarah requests an update from Jack on the new position.